ChrisChauyh/Lightning.io-FileTransferApp-/README.md

 I learned how to use the timer function from Javascript.
 I am grateful I am learning Java so this doesn't confuses me a lot.

+I learned from my startup that JS is god when doing all functions and methods locally.
+It is basically you run c++ on web